This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for your child at home:

-- Use a cool-mist humidifier to help your child breathe easier if he has nasal or chest congestion.
-Ask his healthcare provider how to use a cool-mist humidifier.
+- Use a cool-mist humidifier to help your child breathe easier if he or she has nasal or chest congestion.

-- Give saline nose drops to your baby if he has nasal congestion.
+- Give saline nose drops to your baby if he or she has nasal congestion.
 Place a few saline drops into each nostril.
 Gently insert a suction bulb to remove the mucus.

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health